suyeonORG/fib_simulator/README.md

 ## Error Handling

 The utility includes error handling to ensure that subnet calculations and FIB generation are performed correctly.
-If an error occurs, a descriptive message will be printed to the console.
+In case an error occurs, a descriptive message will be printed to the console.

 ## Contribution